 You cannot get travel insurance if you've already left the country.
-Buy travel insurance when you book and pay for your overseas trip.
-That way you're not only covered for your trip, but also if you need to cancel the trip before you depart.
+You should buy travel insurance when you book and pay for your overseas trip.
+That way you're not only covered for your trip, but also if something happens before you depart.

 Read your policy wording

-If you're planning on undertaking any sporting or adventurous activities on your trip, talk to your insurer and read your policy wording to check whether you are covered while undertaking them.
-In particular, you should check whether you are covered while
+If you're planning on taking part in any sport or adventurous activities on your trip, talk to your insurer and read your policy wording to check whether you are covered.
+In particular, you should check whether you are covered for:

 - skiing, snowboarding or doing other winter sports